On-Farm Research Results: Impact of Torque on Corn Yield March 7, 2018

-Indicates yield is significantly lower for the Torque ST treatment at alpha = 0.1.
+Indicates yield is significantly lower for the Torque treatment at alpha = 0.1.

-Indicates yield is significantly higher for the Torque ST treatment at alpha = 0.1.
+Indicates yield is significantly higher for the Torque treatment at alpha = 0.1.

-SummaryIn one of seven studies applying Torque ST resulted in a 17 bu/acre yield increase.
-At another site, Torque ST resulted in a 4 bu/acre yield decrease.
-The remaining five sites saw no statistical yield difference for using Torque ST.
+SummaryIn one of seven studies applying Torque resulted in a 17 bu/acre yield increase.
+At another site, Torque resulted in a 4 bu/acre yield decrease.
+The remaining five sites saw no statistical yield difference for using Torque.

 This report has been posted to the Compendium of Research Reports on Use of Non-Traditional Materials for Crop Production, a searchable compilation of university research reports on non-traditional soil amendments and growth stimulants.